Mink: Habitats

 Mink like to live near water and are seldom found far from riverbanks, lakes, and marshes.
 Even when roaming, they tend to follow streams and ditches.
-Sometimes they leave the water altogether for a few hundred meters, especially when looking for rabbits, one of their favorite foods.
+Sometimes they leave the water altogether for a few hundred metres, especially when looking for rabbits, one of their favourite foods.
 In some places, particularly in Scotland and in Iceland, they live along the seashore.
 Sometimes they live in towns if suitable water is available.
-Mink may be present at all hours, even when people are nearby.
+Mink may be active at all hours, even when people are nearby.

 Territory

-Mink are very territorial animals.
+Mink are territorial animals.
 A male mink will not tolerate another male within his territory but appears to be less aggressive towards females.
 Generally, the territories of both male and female animals are separate, but a female's territory may sometimes overlap with that of a male.

 The territories, which tend to be long and narrow, stretch along river banks, or around the edges of lakes or marshes.
 Territory sizes vary, but they can be several miles long.
 Female territories are smaller than those of males.

 Each territory has one or two central areas (core areas) where the mink spends most of its time.
 The core area is usually associated with a good food supply, such as a pool rich in fish, or a good rabbit warren.
 The mink may stay in its core area, which can be quite small, for several days at a time, but it also makes excursions to the ends of its territory.
 These excursions seem to be associated with the defense of the territory against intruders.
-The mink likely checks for any signs of a strange mink and leaves droppings (scat) redolent of its personal scent to reinforce its territorial rights.
+The mink likely checks for any signs of a stranger mink and leaves droppings (scat) with its own personal scent to reinforce its territorial rights.